EVEROLIMUS- everolimus tablet

 What is everolimus?

 Everolimus is a prescription medicine used to prevent transplant rejection (antirejection medicine) in people who have received a kidney transplant or liver transplant.
-Transplant rejection happens when the body’s immune system perceives the new transplanted kidney as “foreign” and attacks it.
+Transplant rejection happens when the body’s immune system perceives the new transplanted kidney or liver as “foreign” and attacks it.

 Everolimus is used with other medicines called cyclosporine, corticosteroids and certain other transplant medicines to prevent rejection of your transplanted kidney.
 Everolimus is used with other medicines called tacrolimus and corticosteroids to prevent rejection of your transplanted liver.